 World Health Day, celebrated on 7 April every year to mark the anniversary of the founding of WHO provides us with a unique opportunity to mobilize action around a specific health topic of concern to people all over the world.

-This year’s (2017) theme is “Depression: Let’s talk” and is focused on providing a better understanding of what depression is and how it can be prevented and treated.
+This year’s (2017) theme is “Depression: Let’s talk” and its main focus is to provide a better understanding of what depression is and how it can be prevented and treated.
 Hopefully, this will help reduce the stigma associated with the condition and lead to more people seeking help.

 Depression affects people of all ages, from all walks of life, in all countries.
 It causes mental anguish and impacts on people’s ability to carry out even the simplest everyday tasks, with sometimes devastating consequences for relationships with family and friends and the ability to earn a living.
 At worst, depression can lead to suicide, now the second leading cause of death among 15-29-year old.
 (Source: http://www.who.int/campaigns/world-health-day/2017/event/en/ )

 Eating your way to a better state of mind